andreasvirkus/cottage/src/thoughts/testing-typography-styles.md

-Since I lack content for the blog at this day and age, I thought, instead of creating a temporary filler site, styling the elements, and then deleting it, I'd leave the elements and their evolution of styles here for future reference.
+Since I lack content for the blog at this day and age, I thought, instead of creating a temporary filler site, styling the elements, and then deleting it, I'd leave the elements and their evolution of styles here for future reference in the form of a blog post.

 I'm big on using HTML elements as semantically as possible (or at least I think I am).